timescale/docs/timescaledb/quick-start/node.md

 ## Create a relational table

-In this section, you create a table called `sensors` which holds the ID, type, and location of your fictional sensors.
-Additionally, you create a hypertable called `sensor_data` which holds the measurements of those sensors.
-The measurements contain the time, sensor_id, temperature reading, and CPU percentage of the sensors.

-FIXME: This is what the other Quick Starts do, can we update this one to match?
+In this section, you create a relational table called `page_loads`.

 <procedure>